dorond/freecodecamp-basic-algorithm-challenges/readme.md

 I will attempt to solve these challenges using object-oriented programming (wjere applicable) and leverge test-drive development so as to create a more rounded skillset.

 The FreeCodeCamp challenges require that your code passes their tests.
-These test specification provide a nice framework from which to implement tests for the same problem in another language.
+Their test specifications provide a nice framework from which to implement tests for the same problem in another language.
 Where possible, my test code will reflect their testing requirements.